shaik1002/biggitlabbomb/doc/user/application_security/container_scanning/index.md

 > - [Enabled on self-managed, and GitLab Dedicated](https://gitlab.com/gitlab-org/gitlab/-/issues/443827) in GitLab 17.2.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/443827) in GitLab 17.2.
 Feature flag `enable_container_scanning_for_registry` removed.

-When a container image is pushed with the `latest` tag, a container scanning job is automatically triggered by the security policy bot in a new pipeline against the default branch.
+When a container image is pushed with the `latest` tag, a container scanning job is automatically triggered in a new pipeline against the default branch.

 Unlike regular container scanning, the scan results do not include a security report.
 Instead, Container Scanning for Registry relies on [Continuous Vulnerability Scanning](../continuous_vulnerability_scanning/index.md) to inspect the components detected by the scan.